JumiElazul/cpp-lox/README.md

 ## Usage

-Run the interpreter from the command line and pass in a Geo source file:
+Run the interpreter from the command line and pass in a cpp-lox source file:

 ```
-./geo path/to/your/file.geo
+./cpp-lox path/to/your/file.cpplox
 ```

 Or, if you are developing, you can run the REPL:

 ```
-./geo
+./cpp-lox
 ```

 ## TODO